fmelipin/Stealth-Shellcode-Runner/README.md

 ---

-## 🧠 Step 4 - Execute with Process Hollowing + Partial Indirect Syscalls
+## 🧠 Step 4 - Execute with Process Hollowing + Indirect Syscalls

 Use the included `ShellCode_Runner.cs` script to:

 - Create a suspended process (`svchost.exe`)
-- Allocate RWX memory via partially indirect syscall
+- Allocate RWX memory via indirect syscall
 - Decrypt and write the AES-encrypted shellcode
 - Change protection and execute via `NtCreateThreadEx`